 The good news is that even if you're pursuing this strategy, you're not locked into it.
 If you paid out of pocket (using non-HSA assets) for healthcare expenses in previous years, you can still make a tax-free withdrawal later on for nonhealthcare expenses, provided you hung on to receipts for the earlier healthcare costs.
 An unlimited amount of time can elapse between when you actually incurred the healthcare cost and when you reimburse yourself; the withdrawal will be tax-free as long as you have the proper documentation of the prior expense.

-To use a simple example, let's say a person paid $5,000 out of her taxable monies to cover healthcare expenses incurred at the end of 2019.
-Throughout 2020, she racked up the maximum family contribution of $7,100 in her HSA, letting the money build up rather than spending from it.
-If she needed a new roof in December 2020, she could pull $5,000 from her HSA to steer toward that expense (an amount equal to her outlays for healthcare), and that withdrawal would be tax-free provided she could document the 2019 out-of-pocket healthcare costs.
+To use a simple example, let's say a person paid $5,000 out of her taxable/non-HSA account to cover healthcare expenses incurred at the end of 2020.
+Throughout 2021, she racked up the maximum family contribution of $7,200 in her HSA, letting the money build up rather than spending from it.
+If she needed a new roof in December 2021, she could pull $5,000 from her HSA to steer toward that expense (an amount equal to her outlays for healthcare), and that withdrawal would be tax-free provided she could document the 2020 out-of-pocket healthcare costs.

-That's not ideal, of course, because she's better off letting the money grow.
+That's not ideal, of course, because she's better off letting the money stay in the HSA to grow.
 But a tax-free HSA withdrawal beats other forms of emergency funding, such as credit cards, home equity lines of credit, or 401(k) loans.
 The key to preserving this escape hatch, as noted above, is to maintain scrupulous documentation of healthcare expenditures.
 It's also worth noting that the HSA participant must have established the HSA and made the contribution before she incurred the healthcare cost.